What Does the Bible Say About Graven Images?

 10. 1 John 5:21: John simply states, “Dear children, keep yourselves from idols,” echoing the enduring relevance of this commandment in the Christian life.

-See also What Does the Bible Say About Food to Eat?
+See also What Does the Bible Say About Silence?

 These verses collectively illustrate the Bible’s strong stance against graven images.
 They highlight the importance of understanding God’s transcendence, the futility of idol worship, and the need to keep our worship pure and focused on the unseen, almighty God.
 This theme remains relevant, reminding us to continually evaluate what we worship and give ultimate value to in our lives.